STC-ViT: Spatio Temporal Continuous Vision Transformer for Medium-range Global Weather Forecasting: Experiments and Results

 \subsection{WeatherBench2}

 To keep training consistent with WeatherBench 2, we utilize the training data from 1979 to 2018, validation data from 2019, and test data from 2020 year.
-We train STC-ViT on 6 hourly data for following variables: T2m, u10 and v10 wind components and mean sea-level pressure (MSLP) along with five atmospheric variables: geopotential height (Z), temperature (T), U and V wind components, and specific humidity (Q).
+We train STC-ViT on hourly data for following variables: T2m, u10 and v10 wind components and mean sea-level pressure (MSLP) along with five atmospheric variables: geopotential height (Z), temperature (T), U and V wind components, and specific humidity (Q).
 These atmospheric variables are considered at 13 pressure levels: {50, 100, 150, 200, 250, 300, 400, 500, 600, 700, 850, 925, 1000} hPa.
-We also compare our results with both versions of IFS \cite{andersson2022medium}, IFS-HRES which is state-of-the-art forecasting model at high resolution of \(0.1^\circ\) and IFS-ENS, ensemble version trained at \(0.2^\circ\).
-Additionally, we compare STC-ViT against GraphCast and PanguWeather which are trained at a higher resolution of \(0.25^\circ\) and finally with Neural GCM trained at \(0.7^\circ\).
+We also compare our results with both versions of IFS \cite{andersson2022medium}, IFS-HRES which is state-of-the-art forecasting model at high resolution of \(0.1^\circ\).
+We also compare STC-ViT against GraphCast and PanguWeather which are trained at a higher resolution of \(0.25^\circ\).

+STC-ViT shows competitive performance and outperforms IF-HRES, PanguWeather and GraphCast at lead times greater than 7 days particularly for temperature variables.
+Note that this performance comes with STC-ViT trained with transformer depth equal to 1 only with inference speed of 0.125 seconds.
+Our scaling analysis in section \ref{sec:scale} shows that increasing transformer depth to 8 sees a substantial increase in performance of STC-ViT.

+We observe that although STC-ViT demonstrates consistent forecasting skill at medium-range lead times, it under performs at shorter lead times.
+This discrepancy is due to the coarse temporal resolution of its trajectory generation scheme.
+Specifically, training on sparse lead-time grids hinder the model’s ability to capture fine-scale temporal dependencies and nonlinear interactions that evolve continuously over time.
+We show in our scaling analysis study that when the model is trained on denser temporal grids, it exhibits improved generalization and smoother temporal consistency, indicating that the continuous-depth formulation effectively captures short-range temporal transitions as well.

-STC-ViT shows competitive performance, outperforming Pangu and GraphCast particularly for geopotential, temperature and wind variables.
-This is due to the physics loss penalizing the model for not obeying physics and encouraging outputs that balance temperature evolution and respect thermodynamic laws by penalizing deviations from these energy fluxes.
-We find out that Neural GCM is the best performing model on atmospheric variables which could be due to the physics embedded in the dynamical core.
-We believe that STC-ViT could also benefit from high resolution training and physics directly incorporated in the model architecture which we will explore in future.
-The RMSE and ACC results are shown in Figures \ref{fig:rmse} and \ref{fig:acc} respectively.
+We believe that STC-ViT could also benefit from high resolution training and richer embedding space and denser time grids which we will explore in future.
+The ACC and RMSE results are shown in Figure \ref{fig:acc}.